-There are six areas of concentration under biology degree program:
+There are three areas of concentration under biology degree program:

-- Concentration in Aquaculture - Concentration in Cell and Molecular Biology - Concentration in Ecology/Environmental Biology - Concentration in Forensics - Concentration in Pre-Medicine - Concentration in Pre-Nursing/Health Professions
+- •

+- Concentration in General Biology

+- Concentration in Pre-Medicine

+- Concentration in Pre-Nursing/Health Professions

 The concentrations offer students the opportunity to "specialize" within an area of biology, and to provide students with the necessary foundation to prepare for careers in these fields.
 Because emphasis is placed on various research and scientific skills, these concentrations prepare students for entry into graduate and professional programs.
 The program goals and learning outcomes include: